-Toronto Campus students who chooses to withdraw from a specific course or courses must advise the Registrar's Office in writing using the Course Enrolment Adjustment Form found on the MYCCNM student portal and eCampus.
-Boucher Campus students in Years 2 - 4 should contact the Assistant
+Toronto Campus students who withdraw from a specific course(s) must advise the Registrar's Office in writing using the Course Enrolment Adjustment Form found on the MYCCNM student portal and eCampus.
+Boucher Campus students in Years 2 - 4 should contact the Assistant Registrar.

-Registrar.